Pathology - Hematopathology Fellowship

 Leukemia/Lymphoma/Hematology Clinical Rotation (2 weeks)

-Exclusive of 4 weeks of vacation, the remaining 5 weeks (3 weeks for fellows with AP only background) are devoted to elective time on research projects, review of hematopathology consultation cases, and/or additional elective time in one of the core areas.
+Exclusive of four weeks of vacation, the remaining six weeks are devoted to elective time on research projects, review of hematopathology consultation cases, and/or additional elective time in one of the core areas.

 Robert P. Hasserjian, MD